-You may hear some abnormal sounds and may also notice some disturbing images in the fire.
-Fear, anxiety, or strange restlessness may emerge out of nowhere.
+You might hear some weird sounds or may notice some disturbing images in the fire.
+Also, fear, anxiety, or strange restlessness may emerge out of nowhere.

 Here’s why I don’t recommend it:

-Even if you’re able to find a forest (or move to one)—you’ll need to be constantly vigilant while practicing because the danger of attack by wild animals is always present.
+Now, even if you’re able to find one, you’ll need to be constantly vigilant while practicing because the danger of wild animals is always there.

-The ‘fire element’ may attract paranormal entities—something that’s beyond human control.
-And you don’t want to be in such an uncomfortable and life-threatening situation.
+Moreover, the ‘fire element’ may attract some paranormal entities.
+And such things are clearly beyond human control.
+Now, you don’t want to be in such an uncomfortable and life-threatening situation, would you?

 7. Darpan Tratak (दर्पण त्राटक)

-Darpan Tratak can, at times, get a little disturbing and even scary.
-So, I recommend doing it only after you’ve practiced certain other forms.
+This form may get disturbing and even scary at times.
+So, I recommend attempting it only after you’ve practiced certain other forms.

 Here’s how to do it: